IridescenceTech/Stardust-Celeste/README.md

 ## Work In Progress

-This project is currently in early development.
+This project is currently in development.

+**If you're seeing this page - it is not ready to be released!**

 Current Modules Until Intial V0.6 Release:

-- [ ] Graphics Base
+- [x] Graphics Base
 - [ ] Graphics 2D
 - [ ] Graphics 3D
 - [ ] Audio Core